 - “Self-archiving,” whereby researchers post their peer-reviewed journal articles in an open electronic forum, such as institutional repositories;

-- A means by which researchers could create new open-access journals and to encourage other journals to follow the trend.
+- A means by which researchers could create new open-access journals and encourage other journals to follow the trend.

 Advantages and Growth

 With this new trend came encouragement for researchers to seek out open-access journals in which to publish their works.
 Digital repositories were created, and it was recognized that open access “benefits researchers, innovators, teachers, students, media professionals, and the general public”.
 Researchers who cannot afford to access fee-based information are able to access and review the research free of charge.
-The open-access system allows scholars to easily find other research in their fields and to access the actual data and results.
+The open-access system allows scholars to easily find other researchers in their fields and access actual data and results.
 More information is available to anyone interested, which ultimately helps further scientific knowledge and promotes additional research.
 Open-access journals gain a wider range of readership, which helps to promote their publications.

 The United Nations Educational, Scientific and Cultural Organization (UNESCO), in collaboration with several ministries in Latin America, Jamaica, the West Indies, and the Caribbean, organized the first Regional Latin American and Caribbean Consultation on Open Access to Scientific Information and Research, funded by the Government of Japan and by Information for All Programme (IFAP).
-UNESCO “promotes and supports open access for the benefit of global knowledge flow, innovation, and socio-economic development.”
+UNESCO “promotes and supports open access for the benefit of global knowledge flow, innovation, and socio-economic development”.
 Its 2015 report outlines the following support to

 - Enhance awareness about open access,